Wet and windy: All flights in and out of Wellington cancelled, multiple roads closed

 "Passengers are advised to check directly with their airlines for further information."

+He said the weather outside was "extremely wild" and he had one colleague whose car boot came down on their head today due to the force of the wind.

+A Bluebridge ferry which attempted to leave Wellington this morning before the weather hit is being assisted back to shore by tugboat, with harbourmaster Grant Nalder telling the Herald it had been in the harbour since 9.30am.

-The wild weather has also closed roads - including a stretch of busy Willis St.
+The wild weather also closed roads - including a stretch of busy Willis St.

-A police spokesperson says the road is closed between Mercer and Boulcott St because of concern over the stability of a window in a building.
+The road was closed between Mercer and Boulcott St because of concern over the stability of a window in a building.

-"Motorists and pedestrians are asked to follow the directions of emergency services staff."
+Wellington City Council spokesman Richard MacLean said Willis St reopened just before midday.

+He said the issue was a small piece of rubber sealant on a window "flapping around".

 A stretch of road in Eastbourne has also been closed because waves are breaking over it.